What is Probate? Understanding Estate Planning

-No, probate can take place whether there is a will or not.
+No, probate can take place whether the deceased person left a will or not.
 In some states the lack of a will could necessitate probate.

-The executor or administrator is entitled to a fee for their services, which is usually a small percentage of the estate’s value.
-The amount may be specified in the will or could also be determined by a state law
+The executor or administrator is entitled to a fee for their probate services, which is usually a small percentage of the estate’s value.
+The amount may be specified in the will or could also be determined by a state probate law.

 Affirming the Will

 The executor or appointed administrator, either of whom can be considered the representative of the estate, goes before the probate court to present the testator’s death certificate and present the will in order to have it affirmed.
-The court needs to determine the will’s validity by determining that the testator was of sound mind when the will was executed and that the will was properly witnessed, signed, and that there are no other wills drawn by the testator that would present a conflict with the will being presented for probate.
+The probate court needs to determine that the testator was of sound mind when the will was executed and that the will was properly witnessed, signed, and that there are no other wills drawn by the testator that would present a conflict with the will being presented for probate.
 In some cases the executor may retain a lawyer for assistance with the probate process and administration of the estate.